 What is plate tectonics?

 The earth’s lithosphere is composed of seven or eight major plates and many minor plates.
-The lithosphere is a rigid outermost shell of earth and is broken up into tectonic plates.
+The lithosphere is a rigid outermost shell of the earth and is broken up into tectonic plates.
 When these plates meet, their relative motion determines the type of boundary like convergent, divergent, or transform.

 Volcanic activity, earthquakes, mountain-building, and oceanic trench formation occur along these plate boundaries.
 The relative movement of the plates typically ranges from zero to 100 mm annually.